mozilla/ecosystem-platform/docs/relying-parties/tutorials/integration-with-subscription-platform.md

 To cancel your subscription simply go to https://accounts.stage.mozaws.net/subscriptions and press the cancel button.

 To upgrade your subscription sign in to your account using the step above and go to the MDN Plus link.
 The website will now display your current plan and the upgrade options.

+## Integration with Google IAP

+To integrate your android app with the Subscription Platform, please see [Google IAP](/ecosystem-platform/relying-parties/how-tos/google-iap).

 ## Integration with Apple IAP